 What Are the Different Types of Freediving?

-There are four different types of freediving that you will practice during your PADI Freediving course.
+There are four different types of freediving that you will practice during your SSI Freediving course.

 - Static Apnea – This discipline requires the diver to hold their breath for as long as possible while floating face down in confined water.
 The diver’s respiratory tracts must be submerged during this activity.

 - Dynamic Apnea – In confined water, divers will need to swim in a horizontal position underwater to cover the greatest distance possible.
 This discipline can be performed as either a fins or no fins activity.